- For Home

 We provide many other examples of our work to improve transparency, including our independent management system assessments with Social Accountability International, in our 2012 Global Citizenship Report.

 In late 2012, the New York Times visited two supplier factories in China to investigate working conditions.
 The first factory, a new facility based in the emerging electronics manufacturing region of Chongqing, is owned by HP supplier Quanta and manufactures HP products.
-The second, an older facility owned by HP supplier Foxconn, is based in Chengdu and employs up to 120,000 workers.
+The second facility is based in Chengdu and employs up to 120,000 workers.

 For more than a decade, the mining of minerals used to produce tantalum, tin, tungsten, and gold (3TG) in the Democratic Republic of Congo (DRC) has been linked to the funding of armed groups waging a civil war in the country.
 These metals are widely used in the components and assembly processes of electrical and electronic products and in many other industries.
 The possibility that HP products contain metals that fund armed conflict in the DRC is unacceptable to us, and we are taking a leading role to establish conflict-free sources in the DRC.